 Recently we checked out the brunch menu, which was truly spectacular and unpretentious, a word not normally affiliated with the restaurant.
 The poached eggs on the plated Benedict stood like soldiers, bathed in a bright and silky Hollandaise and set onto a thick plank of delicious smoky ham.
-This was served with a side of frites and a light assortment of field greens, a splendid way to hack away at the previous evening’s revelry.
+This was offered with a side of frites and a light assortment of field greens; a splendid way to hack away at the previous evening’s revelry.
 That is why we do brunch in Dallas, correct?

-Often we find that brunch is a perfect way to discover a restaurant, in that soft lingering afternoon refilling flutes of orange juice and sparkling wine.
+Often we find that brunch is a perfect way to discover a restaurant, in that soft lingering afternoon refilling flutes of fresh orange juice and sparkling wine.
 Casual conversations with spotty remembrances of the weekend, and frightful cringes of the coming week.